robthomson/rotorflight-lua-ethos-suite/README.md

 ### Config file

-Edit the file bin/config.json to suite your local environment and similator setup.
-This file is blocked from re-upload in .gitignore
+Copy the file bin/config-example.json to a folder outside of github and name to suite your preference.

+Setup en env var of RFSUITE_CONFIG=C:\GitHub\rotorflight-lua-ethos-suite.json  (the path to the file)

+Suggested:
+Repo:  C:\GitHub\rotorflight-lua-ethos-suite\<files>
+Config: C:\GitHub\rotorflight-lua-ethos-suite.json

 ### VS Code Tasks